 This course focuses on collection of evidence and analysis of the crime scene.
 Topics include crime scene processing and documentation, fingerprint collection and interpretation, entomology, ballistics, blood splatter analysis, arson, and explosives.
 Major ideas will be studied through laboratory activities, demonstrations, and lectures.

-Forensics: A Laboratory Approach (offered 2020-2021)
+Forensics: A Laboratory Approach (offered in 2022-23)

 Grades 11, 12 Elective 1 Semester r0.5 credit